kushpamnani/CareerNest/README.md

 ## Project Overview

-**Job-Portal-App** aims to simplify the process of finding and applying for jobs through a user-friendly interface that mirrors the efficiency and accessibility of leading job search platforms.
+**CareerNest** aims to simplify the process of finding and applying for jobs through a user-friendly interface that mirrors the efficiency and accessibility of leading job search platforms.
 This solution integrates advanced functionalities into a single platform, facilitating an effective job search experience.

 ## Key Features